Avira/salt-windows-dev/README.md

 ### Vagrant windows box

-This box will be provided in the vagrant cloud as soon as somebody gets around to resolve [this isse](https://github.com/obestwalter/salt-windows-dev/issues/5). for now you can follow the steps described [here](https://github.com/obestwalter/salt-windows-dev/issues/5).
+The [public vagrant box](https://atlas.hashicorp.com/obestwalter/boxes/salt-windows-test-2k8_r2) that is preconfigured in the Vagrantfile will be working till 2015/12/6 when the windows evaluation period will run out.
+Until then the box building will hopefully be automated alread like described [in this issue](https://github.com/obestwalter/salt-windows-dev/issues/9).

 ## Usage

-1. You have to tell vagrant a bit about your environment.

-    ``export SALT_VAGRANT_BOX="name of your vagrant windows box"``

-    ``export SALT_VAGRANT_SOURCES_PATH="path to your local salt checkout"``
+1. Tell vagrant where your local checkout of the salt sources are (deafult is ``~/work/salt/salt``): ``export SALT_VAGRANT_SOURCES_PATH="path to your local salt checkout"``.

 2. Change into your clone or download of this repository and type ``vagrant up``.

 3. Done

+Note: There are more configuration options, that you can overwrite with you own environment setting if you need to.
+See ``confMap`` in Vagrantile for what you can do.

 ## Testing